mihneasim/cv/README.rst

 * Romanian webapp analyzes electronic bank statements and adds semantics to expenses
-* cofounder, full technical development and user engagement
+* co-founder, technical development and product management

 Other info